Inference with Mondrian Random Forests: Setup

 \section{Setup}

 When using a Mondrian random forest, there are two sources of randomness.
-The first is of course the data, and here we consider the nonparametric regression setting with $d$-dimensional covariates.
-The second source is a collection of independent trees drawn from a Mondrian process, which we define in the subsequent section, using a specified lifetime parameter.
+The first is the data, and here we consider the nonparametric regression setting with $d$-dimensional covariates.
+The second source is injected purposely from a collection of independent trees drawn from a Mondrian process using a specified lifetime parameter.